To the left of the path is a large outcrop of grey stone. Walk up and take a closer look.

 Follow a track downhill to the bridge over the River Rothay, cross the bridge and follow the path through the woods sign posted White Moss Quarry car park.
 The path will bring you back to the A591 and the car park where the trail began.

 Poet and keen walker William Wordsworth described Rydal as "the loveliest spot that man hath ever found".
-In his Guidebook to the Lakes he also suggested the best way to appreciate it is by
+In his Guidebook to the Lakes he suggested the best way to appreciate it:

 "passing behind Rydal Mount and under Nab Scar…very favourable to views of the lake and the vale…The horse road…under Loughrigg fell, does justice to the beauties of this small mere, of which the traveller who keeps the high road is not at all aware."